-A portfolio will be assigned an Incomplete (I) and the teacher's LOE (Level of Overall Effectiveness) score will NOT generate for the school year if any of the four collections are not completed by the deadline.
+A portfolio will be assigned an Incomplete (I) and the teacher's LOE (Level of Overall Effectiveness) score will NOT generate for the school year if any of the four collections are not completed in the platform by the deadline.
 District portfolio leads and school administrators should take an active role in monitoring the progress of portfolio development and completion.